hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   turtle.setheading(0)
 ```

-In the for loop, we are going forward and then turning left 3 times in order to create the triangle.
-After the fill, set the direction to the right.
+Just like how we drew the square, we're drawing the 3 sides of the triangle.

 ## Finishing Up the Shapes